nptr/msstyleEditor/README.md

 # msstyleEditor [![Latest Release](https://img.shields.io/github/release/nptr/msstyleEditor.svg)](https://github.com/nptr/msstyleEditor/releases/latest) [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-The msstyleEditor is an editor for Windows 7, 8 and 10 visual styles (.msstyles files).
+The msstyleEditor is an editor for Windows Vista, 7, 8 and 10 visual styles (.msstyles files).
 It allows you to change visual styles without using a hex editor or a PE resource tool.
 It lists all components, can add/remove/modify the majority of properties, as well as extract and replace images.

 ## Installation